pjaos/myenergi-display/doc/ev_charging.md

 Once you are happy with the selected charge times you can press the SET button to apply the schedule to your zappi charger.
 If the schedule is successfully uploaded to the myenergi system the SET button background will turn purple to indicate that a schedule has been set.
 The SET button will turn green while the EV is being charged.

 If you wish to check the schedule that has been uploaded to the myenergi system you may select the GET button.
 It takes some time (5 minutes or more sometimes) for the myenergi system to update the charge schedule.
-If the GET button is selected before the myenergu zappi charge schedule has been updated the following will be displayed.
+If the GET button is selected before the myenergu zappi charge schedule has been updated the following may be displayed.

 <img src="images/zappi_calc_charge_4.png" width="500"/>

-If you wait some time before the GET button is selected the schedule will be displayed as shown below.
+If you wait before the GET button is selected the schedule will be displayed as shown below.

 <img src="images/zappi_calc_charge_5.png" width="500"/>

 In the above example the Intelligent Octopus Go tariff was used.
-However if (in the settings tab) the Octopus Agile tariff is selected then when the CALC button is selected the variable tariff (in 30 minute chunks) for the next period of time is read from the internet.
+However if (in the settings tab) the Octopus Agile tariff is selected, then when the CALC button is selected the variable tariff (in 30 minute chunks) for the next period of time is read from the internet.
 If using the Agile tariff it is recommended that you select the CALC button after 4:00 - 4:15 PM as this is when the Agile tariff values are updated for the next day.

 An example of selecting the CALC button when the Octopus Agile tariff was configured is shown below.